 A welcome party at the Atlantis after the teams’ arrivals gave the student-athletes, team travel parties and VIPs a taste of the Bahamas.
-The student-athletes attended a beach bash the next night at Atlantis and had a chance to enjoy food, fun and fellowship on the beach with spectacular views of the Caribbean and the striking Atlantis resort.
+The student-athletes attended a beach bash the next evening at Atlantis and had a chance to enjoy food, fun and fellowship on the beach with spectacular views of the Caribbean and the striking Atlantis resort.

-Significant money was spent in travel, shipping, hotel, food, supplies, advertising, entertainment and local transportation.
+The economic impact of the bowl came to the Bahamas in travel, shipping, hotels, food, supplies, advertising, entertainment and local transportation.
 Several local Nassau businesses worked with the bowl and supplied product, supplies, equipment and services.
-In the future, the bowl will continue to visit the Ranfurly Homes, conduct the Youth Football Clinic and engage the Bahamas All-Stars band and Junkanoo groups.
+The bowl will continue to visit the Ranfurly Homes, conduct the Youth Football Clinic and engage the Bahamas All-Stars band and Junkanoo groups.